stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 To create a reference link, use two sets of square brackets. [my internal link][internal-ref] will link to the internal reference internal-ref.

+If you want to create a link that displays the actual URL, Markdown allows you to quickly wrap the URL in < and > to do so.
+For example, the link http://github.com/ is easily produced by writing <http://github.com/>.